bytewizer/blueswireless/README.md

 ## Getting Started

 We encourage users to play with the samples and test programs.
-See the working [Playground](https://github.com/bytewizer/blueswireless/tree/master/playground) for an example of how to use the packages.
-The [Tests](https://github.com/bytewizer/blueswireless/tree/master/tests) also includes many working examples.
+See the working [playground](https://github.com/bytewizer/blueswireless/tree/master/playground) for an example of how to use the packages.
+The [unit tests](https://github.com/bytewizer/blueswireless/tree/master/tests) also includes many working examples.

 ## Simple Example
 ```CSharp